ClearboxSystems/ng-computed/docs/01-introduction.md

-A pure AngularJS implementation could be written to fix some of these issues, but particularly the point of automatic dependency management is difficult to fix without an implementation similar to `ng-computed`.
+A pure AngularJS implementation could be written to fix some of these issues, but particularly the point of automatic dependency management is difficult to solve without an implementation similar to `ng-computed`.
 As a practical note, writing this example with `ng-computed` was relatively simple and had few errors, whereas writing it in pure AngularJS resulted in a number of minor mistakes